Subantarctic islands in the spotlight

 However, the modelling also highlights some of the risks of the project, including the potential failure to eradicate mice and an increase in the populations of non-native redpolls and starlings, which mostly likely flew to the island from New Zealand and Australia in the early 1900s.

 For example, in nearly half of Dr Raymond’s modelling scenarios targeting rabbits, rats and mice simultaneously, mice were not eradicated due to complex interactions with the other pest species.
 On parts of Macquarie Island the presence of rats is thought to suppress the mouse population, and the eradication of rats would remove this pressure.

 ‘The effect is exacerbated by the difficulty in targeting all individuals of the mouse population.
 In other island eradications, failure to eradicate mice has been more common than failure to eradicate rats,’ Dr Raymond said.

 The research shows, however, that qualitative modelling can be used to identify gaps in ecosystem knowledge, which can then be addressed, and can provide quite robust conclusions about some management actions, without requiring detailed knowledge of the system.

 ‘Refinements to this model could be made as new data is collected and as the eradication project unfolds,’ Dr Raymond said.

 Other speakers at the forum canvassed the subjects of the subantarctic as a unique source of knowledge, as a climate change sentinel, a source of human enrichment, and as an economic and environmental asset.
 Alien species management and the impact of and responses to extreme events were also discussed.
-The stories on the following three pages provide a snapshot of the forum presentations.

 Corporate Communications, Australian Antarctic Division